adam-nemeth/iPhoneImport/README.md

 I back my photos on my phone up regularly to my Windows PC, I wanted to have a one click solution to do so.

-## Dependencies
+## Prerequisites

-To be able to use this script, please install Python 3.10 or later.
+To be able to use this script, please perform the following steps:

+   1. Install Python 3.10 from the Microsoft Store
+   2. Install PyWin32 using the following command:

+    pip install pywin32

 ## How to use